thismakesmehappy/HappyColorBlend/README.md

 ### Development Commands

-- `npm run dev` - Start development with hot reload
+- `npm run watch` - Start development with hot reload
-- `npm run dev:ui-only` - Develop UI in browser without Figma context
+- `npm run preview` - Preview the plugin during development
-- `npm run test` - Run the test suite
+- `npm test` - Run the test suite
-- `npm run test -- --watch` - Run tests in watch mode
+- `npm test -- --watch` - Run tests in watch mode
 - `npm run build` - Build for production
 - `npm run types` - Type check the codebase

+### Installing Development Version

+1. In Figma, go to **Plugins > Development > Import plugin from manifest...**
+2. Select the `dist/manifest.json` file from this project
+3. The plugin will appear in your **Plugins > Development** menu

 ### File Structure